awsdocs/amazon-mwaa-user-guide/doc_source/troubleshooting.md

    boto
    ```

-1. Explore ways to specify Python dependencies in the `requirements.txt`, see [Managing Python dependencies in requirements\.txt](best-practices-dependencies.md)\.
+1. Explore ways to specify Python dependencies in a `requirements.txt` file, see [Managing Python dependencies in requirements\.txt](best-practices-dependencies.md)\.

 ### I received 'Broken DAG: No module named psycopg2' error<a name="missing-postgres-library"></a>